gerrylwk/matrix-info/README.md

 ```

 ## Background
 In the line of my work, I came across a problem where I had to store information pertaining to every cell in a 2-dimensional matrix.
 Upon the need for retrieval, I had to check what information resides in that particular cell.
-This unique problem slowly spurred an interest in me as I began to think of random ways where this can be implemented.
+I started to get interested in this problem as it can be extended to store all types of categorical information, e.g. strings/funcs/data structures.

 ## Updates
 3/9/2024: Initial repo created.
-Helper functions to create and debug matrices added.
+Helper functions to create and visualise matrices added.